 - The huge development team, currently consisting almost entirely of one (1) person, me, Tom Lechner, can only type so fast!
-You are more than welcome to post critiques on the Laidout mailing list, flame Laidout in your own personal blog, or get involved with development.
+You are more than welcome to post critiques on Laidout's issue tracker at github or the Laidout mailing list, flame Laidout in your own personal blog, or get involved with development.
 Also, you might consult the current Features page, the development Roadmap and also the software comparison page.
 If there is something that you just have to have, you are welcome to shower me with money (or otherwise let me know what you are interested in)!

 - Why is Laidout's interface totally unuseable?

 The interface works for me!
 Besides, what do you want for a version "0.097", in the "Mostly does what I want on my machine" stage of development?
 I mean who uses version numbers like "0.097" anyway?
 In future versions, the interface will be much more explanatory and configurable.
 Maybe.

 The entire interface of Laidout, as well as basically all of its code is experimental.
 In any case, as time goes on, I will be developing a more formal specification of the Laidout Human Interface and Usability Guidelines, which will not be referred to as the LHIAUG, because experts say that that acronym is totally unusable, but will be referred to collectively as Ligaments, which refers symbolically to the glue that binds us all together as a species.